 Make an appointment and register application here

-Documents required for applying for Schengen visa for travel to Latvia:
+Documents required for applying for a Schengen visa for travel to Latvia or Estonia:

-- a valid travel document which is issued within previous 10 years, contains at least two blank pages for visas and is valid at least 3 months after the expiration date of the visa;
+- a valid travel document which has been issued within the previous 10 years, contains at least two blank pages for visas and is valid at least 3 months after the expiration date of the visa;

-- a filled in and signed ONLINE APPLICATION FORM.
-The computer completed application form has to be printed out, signed (at the point 37 and at the end of the application form) and submitted to the Consulate.
-In case several persons (minors or a spouse) are covered by the same travel document, individual application forms must be filled in and signed by the persons concerned, in case of minors signed by the parental authority or the legal guardian.
-A minor at least 15 years old may lodge and sign a visa application personally;
+- a completed and signed ONLINE APPLICATION FORM.
+The computer completed application form has to be printed out, signed (at point 37 and at the end of the application form) and submitted to the Embassy.
+In case several persons (minors or a spouse) are covered by the same travel document, individual application forms must be filled in and signed by the persons concerned; in case of minors must be signed by the parental authority or the legal guardian.
+A minor at least 15 years old may file and sign the visa application themselves;

-- 1 passport-size recent (not older than 6 months) color photo (35mm x 45mm) with a light background, including whole face, without head-dress;
+- 1 passport-size recent (not older than 6 months) color photo (35mm x 45mm) with a light background, including the entire face, without head-dress;

-- an insurance policy valid in Schengen countries with a coverage of at least 50.000 USD for the entire duration of stay in Schengen area including 15 days of grace period (i.e.additional 15 days).
+- an insurance policy valid in Schengen countries with a coverage of at least 50.000 USD for the entire duration of stay in Schengen area, including 15 day grace period (i.e. additional 15 days).

 Please note that the insurance policy should cover medical, hospital and repatriation costs;

-payment - application fee is accepted by money order made out to Embassy of Latvia or paid by bank card at the Embassy.
-The application fee is 70$; for Russian Federation, Ukraine, Moldova, Albania, Bosnia and Herzegovina, the Former Yugoslav Republic of Macedonia, Montenegro, Serbia, and Georgia the fee is 40$.
+- payment – the application fee is accepted by money order made out to the Embassy of Latvia or paid by bank card at the Embassy.
+The application fee is 80 USD (60 EUR).
+For the citizens of the Russian Federation, Ukraine, Moldova, Albania, Bosnia and Herzegovina, the Former Yugoslav Republic of Macedonia, Montenegro, Serbia, Georgia, Armenia and Azerbaijan the fee is 50 USD (35 EUR).

-- purpose of entry – an invitation (among them invitation number approved by the Office of Citizenship and Migration Affairs), either invitation letter or document proving organized trip.
+- purpose of entry – an invitation (including the invitation number approved by the Office of Citizenship and Migration Affairs), either invitation letter or document proving an organized trip.

 NB!
-When applying for short term visa at Estonian Consulate General in New York or Polish Consulate General in Los Angeles, please inform in advance your inviting part in Latvia to form the official invitation in English language;
+When applying for short term visa at the Consulate General of Estonia in New York, Consulate General of Poland in Los Angeles or Consulate General of Lithuania in Chicago, please inform in advance your inviting party in Latvia to form the official invitation in the English language;

 - documents in relation to accommodation (hotel reservation or an invitation approved by the Office of Citizenship and Migration Affairs if staying with the inviting party);